margaretmf/margaretmf.github.io/keycreativewriting.md

 **I believe** "God is all and God is good" [2009, 2010]

 **Do I still believe this?**
 I have found evidence that God is always leading me to what I need to know, and is always somehow connecting more deeply to something true about myself or others.
-I have found that I can see God's expression everyone through compassion, intelligence, joy, peace.
-I have also found God to be at my right hand in situations, voicing the Truth, and uplifting with the right ideas.
-I believe that I, We are all growing more conscious and can make decisions and chooses that help us to grow more aware and conscious.
+I have found that I can see God's expression in everyone through compassion, intelligence, joy, peace.
+I have also found God to be at my right hand in situations, voicing the Truth, and uplifting me with the right ideas.
+I believe that we are all growing more conscious and can make decisions and chooses that help us to grow more aware and conscious.
 I believe that anything done in the past can expand and anyone can learn something new in the future.
 [2021]

 ### Individual/Society ###
 **I believe** "each individual is a link in the chain - if that link fell, the chain would break."
 I also believe in the power of religious liberty and that we are all ultimately reaching the same goal.
 [2009, 2010, 2011]